sighupio/fury-kubernetes-logging/katalog/opensearch-single/README.md

 ## Alerts

-Since we are configuring a `ServiceMonitor` in this package, followings Prometheus [alerts][es-rules] are already defined:
+Since we are configuring a `ServiceMonitor` in this package, the following Prometheus [alerts][opensearch-rules] are already defined:

 | Alert                             | Description                                                             | Severity | Interval |
 |-----------------------------------|-------------------------------------------------------------------------|----------|:--------:|